fatso83/dotfiles/README.md

 These are my config files for Bash, VIM, Python, tmux and more.
 Also includes a handful of [utility scripts](./utils/scripts) and quite a lot of [aliases/functions](https://github.com/fatso83/dotfiles/blob/7958268/common-setup/bash.d/aliases_functions) I find useful and re-use quite often.

+_I have made the repo public as a source of inspiration for others, not as a general base for everyone to contribute to_.
+This setup works for me.
+You do you!

 This repo is under a [do as you please license](./LICENSE) :)